shabin5785/react-notes/Notes_3.md

 -Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.
 This is why state is often called local or encapsulated.
 It is not accessible to any component other than the one that owns and sets it.

 - in react event handler, you cannot return false to prevent default behavior in React.
 You must call preventDefault explicitly

+- The problem with arrow fn for this binding is that a different callback is created each time the component renders.
+In most cases, this is fine.
+However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
+We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.